NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ## How to record a vaccination

-When you record your first vaccination of the day or session, we ask for:

-* Date of vaccination
-* Site or team (only asked if your organisation has several sites)
-* Name of the vaccinator (you will only see the names of users who've been added to RAVS as a 'vaccinator' by a lead administrator)
-* Vaccine and batch details (if a vaccine or batch is not available to select, an administrator or lead administrator will need to add it in the 'Vaccines' section of RAVS)
-* Eligibility (asked for all vaccinations except pertussis)
-* Location type (only asked for COVID-19)
-* Patient's NHS number or details
+### First step: look up the patient

+The first step is we ask you to enter the patient’s NHS number, or their name and date of birth.
+We then look up the patient’s details and vaccination history and display these to you.

+If no match is found for the details you entered, you have the option to record a vaccination without an NHS number.

 > [!NOTE]
 > You must use upper case letters and a space when you enter a postcode.
 For example, SW1A 2AA.
 >
 > If the patient is homeless, you can try searching with the postcode ZZ99 3VZ.

+## Next steps

-At this point we look up the patient's details and vaccination history.
+Once you’ve checked the patient’s details and vaccination history, we ask the following:

-If a match is found, you’ll be shown the patient's details and vaccination history.

-If no match is found, you have the option to search again or to record a vaccination without an NHS number.
+* date of vaccination
+* site or team (only asked if your organisation has several sites)
+* name of the vaccinator (you will only see the names of users who've been added to RAVS as a 'vaccinator' by a lead administrator)
+* vaccine and batch details (if a vaccine or batch is not available to select, an administrator or lead administrator will need to add it in the 'Vaccines' section of RAVS)
+* why the patient is eligible (asked for all vaccinations except pertussis)
+* location type (only asked for COVID-19)
+* patient's estimated due date (only asked for pertussis, and RSV if pregnant)
+* consent details
+* where on the body the vaccination was given (only asked for injected vaccines)
+* if a full dose was given (only asked for Fluenz nasal spray)

 You may also see a warning if there is some important information to consider.
 But the warning will not prevent you from continuing.

-Next you'll be asked:

-* Patient's estimated due date (only asked for pertussis, and RSV if pregnant)
-* Consent details
-* Where on the body the vaccination was given (only asked for injected vaccines)
-* If a full dose was given (only asked for Fluenz nasal spray)

 ### Saving a vaccination record